 We face risks related to sales through distributors and other third parties.
 We sell a significant portion of our products through third parties, such as distributors, value-added resellers, and channel partners (collectively referred to as distributors), as well as OEMs and ODMs.
 We depend on many distributors to help us create end-customer demand, provide technical support and other value-added services to customers, fill customer orders, and stock our products.
 At times, we rely on one or more key distributors for a product, and a material change in our relationship with one or more of these distributors or their failure to perform as expected could reduce our revenue.
 Our ability to add or replace distributors for some of our products is limited.
 In addition, our distributors' expertise in the determination and stocking of acceptable inventory levels for some of our products is not always easily transferable to a new distributor; as a result, end customers may be hesitant to accept the addition or replacement of a distributor.
-Using third parties for distributors and other third parties need to provide financial and other incentives to focus them on the sale of our products.
+Using third parties for distribution exposes us to many risks, including competitive pressure and concentration, credit, and compliance risks.
+Distributors and other third parties often sell products that compete with our products, and we sometimes need to provide financial and other incentives to focus them on the sale of our products.
 From time to time, they may face financial difficulties, including bankruptcy, which could harm our collection of accounts receivable and financial results.
 Further, any violations of the Foreign Corrupt Practices Act or similar laws by distributors or other third-party intermediaries could have a material impact on our business, including subjecting us to litigation or regulatory risk.
 Failure to manage risks related to our use of distributors and other third parties may reduce sales, increase expenses, and weaken our competitive position.